-Homemade Flour Tortillas: Follow this simple recipe to make your own flour tortillas.
-These too can be made early or as the enchilada filling is cooking.
-See Homemade Flour Tortillas recipe.
+Follow this simple recipe to make your own flour tortillas.
+These can be made while the enchilada filling is cooking in the slow cooker:

-Homemade Salsa: I have two recipes that I use often, Grilled Tomato Salsa and Fresh Salsa.
+I have two salsa recipes that I use often, Grilled Tomato Salsa and Garden Fresh Salsa.
 If you don’t have salsa on hand, substitute about 1/4 cup of chopped onions, 1/4 cup chopped green chile peppers, 1/4 cup diced tomatoes, and 2 cloves of minced garlic.